-What are the vegetable garden tips and tricks that the top gardeners know (and you don’t?).
+What are the vegetable garden tips and tricks that the top gardeners and homesteaders know (and you don’t?).
 I’ve been a gardener for over 30 years and a master gardener for 10 years.
 Here are my top tips and tricks to help you grow great vegetables.
 Plus, I’ll share with you the top 5 vegetable gardening mistakes that I saw during my years working at a garden center, and how to fix them.

 If you’re new to vegetable gardening, you may also want to read the following articles to help you learn gardening basics:

 Composting Basics – Learn how to start a compost pile.
 Compost enriches the soil and provides nutrients to vegetable plants.

 Seed Starting – Some vegetables can be started directly in garden soil from seeds.
 These includes beans, peas, lettuce, carrots, beets, and similar root crops.
 Other vegetables should be started in smaller containers and moved to the garden or purchased as plants, such as tomatoes.
 Learn all about seed starting in my handy guide.

 Your Guide to Soil – Learn all about garden soil.
 What is soil?
 Why is it so important to growing a good garden?